jargonPY/JackCompiler/README.md

   2. Open the cloned directory in the terminal
   3. Run `python main.py ~/directory of the .jack file to compile`

-The Compiler, VMtranslator and assembler can also be run individually:
+The compiler, vmtranslator and assembler can also be run individually:
   - To run the compiler:
       `python ./JackAnalyzer.py`
   - To run VM translator: